allegroai/clearml-docs/docs/clearml_serving/clearml_serving_tutorial.md

 of both containers is *not* persistent.
 To add persistence, we recommend adding a volume mount.

 You can also add many custom metrics on the input/predictions of your models.
-Once a model endpoint is registered, adding custom metric can be done using the CLI.
+Once a model endpoint is registered, adding custom metrics can be done using the CLI.

 For example, assume the mock scikit-learn model is deployed on endpoint `test_model_sklearn`, you can log the requests inputs and outputs (see examples/sklearn/preprocess.py example):